the-turing-way/the-turing-way/book/content/continuous_integration/continuous_integration.md

 You can use Travis to test your project in multiple computational environments my specifying them in the .travis.yml file.
 A quick note on Travis vocabulary:

-- Job - an automated process that clones your repository into a virtual environment and then carries out a series of phases such as compiling your code, running tests, etc. A job fails if the return code of the script encounters an error.
+- Job - an automated process that clones your repository into a virtual environment and then carries out a series of phases such as compiling your code and running tests.
+A job fails if the return code of the script encounters an error.
 - Build - a group of jobs.
 For example, a build might have two *jobs*, each of which tests a project with a different version of a programming language.
 A build finishes when all of its jobs are finished.

 <a name="Setting_up_continuous_integration_with_Travis"></a>